-I often get emails from readers planning their trip and wanting to know where to find cheap local food.
+I often get emails from readers planning their trip and wanting to know .
 Aside from mentioning a few places, I always tell people to look around for the “hole in the wall” spots.

 Although generally, people consider it moderate to slightly expensive, you can eat well at a healthy price.